 Watch for changes in daily routines.
 Is one cat suddenly spending all her time upstairs while the other camps out downstairs?
 Are they both awake and active but carefully avoiding each other?
 These patterns of avoidance signal that your cats don’t feel comfortable sharing space.

 Body language tells you everything.
 A cat walking low to the ground with her ears swiveled back is terrified and defensive.
 Arched back with fur standing on end?
 She’s trying to look bigger to intimidate.
 Stiff, upright tail?
 That’s wariness.
 The puffed-up “bottle brush” tail paired with an arched back means she’s ready to fight if necessary.
-Learning to read these signals gives you precious seconds to intervene before things escalate.

 When your female cats are actively fighting, the absolute first step is keeping them apart.
 This isn’t about punishment or playing favorites.
 Complete separation allows both cats to decompress without the constant stress of encountering each other.
-Think of it as hitting the reset button on their relationship.

 A woman with a black cat in her arms and an orange cat behind her walking on a couch.